yushundong/yushundong.github.io/_pages/grants.md

 The grants and awards listed below have been instrumental in advancing my research and contributing to the scientific community.
 I extend my heartfelt thanks to all the organizations and institutions that have believed in my work and provided the necessary resources to pursue groundbreaking research.

-* Arts and Sciences Dean’s Faculty Award, Florida State University, Sept.
+* The College of Arts and Sciences Dean’s Faculty Award, Florida State University, Sept.
 2024

 * Louis T. Rader Graduate Research Award, University of Virginia, Apr.
 2023